 With the HR analytics market predicted to grow from $1.9 billion in 2019 to $3.6 billion in just the next four years, we’ve listed nine of the best benefits that HR analytics can offer your business.

 Just click a benefit to jump straight to it – and don’t forget to check out and share our HR analytics infographic too:

 - Drive employee performance

 - Make real change to company culture

 - Improve employee engagement

 - It underpins machine learning

-“IBM already says AI can predict which people will leave their organisation with 95% accuracy,” says Kevin Green, author Competitive People Strategy.
+“IBM already says AI can predict which people will leave their organisation with 95 per cent accuracy,” says Kevin Green, author of Competitive People Strategy.